-Our Portfolio Companies are also expected to contribute to the objectives of the Paris Agreement and we have compiled a Greenhouse Gas ('GHG') inventory for all our Portfolio Companies consistent with the GHG Protocol, which includes Scope 1, 2 and material Scope 3 emissions.
-BBGI has quantified Scope 1, Scope 2 and material Scope 3 GHG emissions from its portfolio ('Financed Emissions') in accordance with GHG Protocol and PCAF guidance.
-The GHG emissions of our investments are available in our SFDR Principal Adverse Impact Statement which is available here: https://www.bb-gi.com/media/2277/bbgi_sfdr-pai-statement_30062023.pdf
+We now have a complete overview of our 56 Portfolio Companies' emissions profiles, expanding our proprietary ESG database with GHG emissions data, which will facilitate developing decarbonisation plans across the portfolio.
+BBGI has quantified Scope 1, Scope 2 and material Scope 3 GHG emissions from its portfolio ('Financed Emissions') following GHG Protocol and PCAF guidance.
+The GHG emissions of our investments are available in our SFDR Principal Adverse Impact Statement.